Tumppi066/truckersfm-stream-overlay/README.md

 ![Screenshot](media/waterfront.png)

 ### FAQ
+> Why is the song stop time off by a few seconds or minutes?

+We use your PC's internal clock, you should check that it's synced to a satisfactory level.
+You can use https://time.is to check your offset.
+Any offset will directly translate to the progress bar being off!

 > Why do some songs not have a progress bar?

 The TruckersFM API does not provide progress.
 I've implemented a workaround that uses free and public APIs, all songs however are not correctly detected.
 It is what it is, unless TFM adds the song end time to the API there's not much I can do about it.